Guru-25/cat/DEMO_GUIDE.md

 - **Multi-factor sorting** (distance + priority)

 **Show Practical Example:**
-> *"John Smith is currently 75 meters from 'Excavate Foundation Site A' - his closest high-priority task.
+> *"Gururaja is currently 75 meters from 'Excavate Foundation Site A' - his closest high-priority task.
 The system automatically recommends this over a medium-priority task that might be 200 meters away."*

 **Edge Case #2: Operator with No Tasks**
-1. **Select "Lisa Chen" (supervisor)**
+1. **Select "Aananthi" (supervisor)**
    - Show graceful handling: "No tasks assigned to this operator"
    - System doesn't crash or show errors